 To make a referral or ask a question please contact

-Youth in detention or custody use their time here to reflect, learn, and get ready to reintegrate to their community.
+Young men in detention or custody use their time here to reflect, learn, and prepare to reintegrate into their community.

 Current programming includes:

 - Onsite schooling in cooperation with the Toronto District School Board